 If you like oatmeal cookies with heft, these are the ones you want—lots of thick cut oats, nuts, and raisins in a dense dough.
-They’re so chunky they’re kinda healthy.
-I’ve been known to enjoy them for breakfast.
-Go ahead.
-Treat yourself.
-Adapted from the recipe “Old Fashioned Oatmeal Cookies” from The Silver Palate Good Times Cookbook (the “red one”).
+Adapted from the recipe “Old Fashioned Oatmeal Cookies” from The Silver Palate Good Times Cookbook (the red one).

-The Silver Palate Cookbook (the “white one”), has a different recipe, “Oatmeal Raisin Cookies”, and it turns out flat and crispy, more caramelized and lacy.
-It uses 1 1/2 cups butter, 1 cup brown sugar + 1/2 cup granulated sugar, no honey, 1 egg, 2 tablespoons water, 1 teaspoon vanilla, a teaspoon cinnamon, 1/2 teaspoon salt, 1/2 teaspoon baking soda, 2/3 cup flour, 3 cups oats, 1 cup raisins and no nuts; 350 for 15 minutes.
+The Silver Palate Cookbook (the white one), has a different recipe, “Oatmeal Raisin Cookies”, which makes a flat, crispy, caramelized cookie.
+It uses 1½ cups butter, 1 cup brown sugar, ½ cup granulated sugar, no honey, 1 egg, 2 tablespoons water, 1 teaspoon vanilla, a teaspoon cinnamon, ½ teaspoon salt, ½ teaspoon baking soda, ⅔ cup flour, 3 cups oats, 1 cup raisins, and no nuts; 350 for 15 minutes.
 Good, but a different thing entirely.

 - 2 eggs